 Federal law restricts this drug to use by or on the order of a licensed veterinarian.

-Each mL of LEGACY® (Gentamicin Sulfate Solution) contains: gentamicin sulfate equivalent to 100 mg gentamicin base; 3.2 mg sodium metabisulfite; 0.1 mg edetate disodium; 1.8 mg methylparaben and 0.2 mg propylparaben as preservatives; water for injection q.s.
+Each mL of LEGACY® Gentamicin Sulfate Solution contains gentamicin sulfate veterinary equivalent to 100 mg gentamicin base; 2.4 mg sodium metabisulfite; 0.8 mg sodium sulfite, anhydrous; 0.1 mg edetate disodium; 10 mg benzyl alcohol as preservative; water for injection q.s.

 CHEMISTRY: Gentamicin is a mixture of aminoglycoside antibiotics derived from the fermentation of Micromonospora purpurea.
 Gentamicin sulfate is a mixture of sulfate salts of the antibiotics produced in this fermentation.
 The salts are weakly acidic, freely soluble in water, and stable in solution.